S2-group/NAPPA/Test-App/README.md

 1. Open the sample app project in Android Studio
 1. Open the class finder at `Navigate > Class` (shortcut: double click shift OR `ctrl + N`)
-1. Click to locate source in the pop-up
+1. Click to locate the source in the pop-up
 1. Select the directory [Prefetching Library/android_prefetching_lib/src/main](Prefetching-Library/android_prefetching_lib/src/main)
-1. Set break points
+1. Set breakpoints
 1. Run the app in debug mode

 **Important**: Changes in the library source code will not take effect in the sample app until updating the imported AAR file